Morph-777/Morphs-NewTab/README.md

 # Morph's New Tab
-This Chrome Extension aims to recreate the Firefox NewTab page for people who switched to a Chromium based browser.
+This Browser Extension aims to recreate the Firefox NewTab page for people who switched to a Chromium based browser.

 > **⚠️ Early Development Notice:** This project is in early development.
 Features may change, break, or be incomplete.
->💡 More features will be added over time!

 ![image](https://github.com/user-attachments/assets/02845ea5-281c-40d5-998b-2691a559cad9)